-Shipping should occur within one week of sampling if possible, however, samples may be held for up to 30 days at the domain support facility if necessary.
+Taxonomy samples: Shipping should occur within one week of sampling if possible, however samples may be held for up to 30 days at the domain support facility if necessary.
 Samples may be stored at the domain support facility at 4 °C until shipping.
-Ship samples at ambient temperature.
+Samples are shipped ground at ambient temperature.